floesche/neuView/CENTRAL_BRAIN_CONSOLIDATION.md

 | LO | L | 3 | 145 | 23 | 168 |
 | central brain | Both | — | 456 | 89 | 545 |

-The "central brain" row represents the sum of all PVLP, FB, PB, EB, NO, SMP, CRE and other non-optic neuropil synapses.
+The "central brain" row represents the sum of all PVLP, FB, PB, EB, NO, SMP, CRE, AME, LA and other non-optic neuropil synapses.